 These stocks are primed for a short squeeze.

 Short selling has gotten a lot of attention in 2021.
-Groups of retail traders on Reddit and other social media platforms have successfully orchestrated targeted buying campaigns in some of the most heavily shorted stocks in the market, triggering short squeezes and extreme volatility in the market.
-A short squeeze is a large, temporary spike in a stock’s share price that occurs when a significant number of short sellers are forced to cover, or buy out of, their positions.
-Here are eight stocks that are set up to potentially be the next major short squeezes, according to Ortex Analytics.
+Throughout the year, groups of retail traders on social media have successfully orchestrated targeted buying campaigns for some of the most heavily shorted stocks in the market in an attempt to drive out short sellers and trigger short squeezes.
+Short squeezes are large, short-term spikes in share price that occur when a sizable number of short sellers are forced to cover, or exit, their positions by buying shares of stock.
+Here are eight stocks that have all the ingredients to be the next major short squeeze, according to Ortex Analytics.

 Nikola Corp.
 (NKLA)

-A handful of popular electric vehicle stocks have fallen from grace in 2021, and Nikola may be the most high-profile example.
-On July 29, a federal grand jury officially charged Nikola founder Trevor Milton with three counts of criminal fraud for lying to investors.
-Milton resigned from the company last September after short seller Hindenburg Research accused him and the company of spreading “an ocean of lies.”
-Nikola shares are down 75% in the past 12 months, but short sellers appear to see more pain ahead.
-Nikola’s short interest is 29.9% of its float, according to Ortex.
+Electric vehicle stocks have been battlegrounds for short sellers in 2021, and Nikola is one of the most controversial EV stocks of all.
+On July 29, a federal grand jury charged Nikola founder Trevor Milton with three counts of criminal fraud for lying to investors.
+Milton left the company in September 2020 following allegations by short seller Hindenburg Research that Nikola was spreading “an ocean of lies” about its products.
+Nikola shares are down 74% in the past year, but short sellers apparently see more downside ahead.
+Nikola’s short interest is 43% of its float, according to Ortex.